anselanza/nodejs-template/README.md

 Tidy up (might automate this soon):

 - Please modify the package name, etc. in `package.json`!
-- In `src/index.ts`, you should set `appName` to something more relevant
+- In `src/defaults.ts`, you should set `appName` to something more relevant, so that logs are labelled properly
 - Modify `README.md` for your project